jeff-martens/primality/README.md

  - "make all" will create the client, server, and test suite.

 Support Notes:
-  - Further hardening to be done including exception handling
+  - Further hardening to be done including error/exception handling and reporting errors after network failures

 Design Notes:
   - Support for multiple simultaneous clients